prudnikoff/E-OLYMP/README.md

-In this repository you can find some Java-solutions of tasks from E-OLYMP.
+In this repository you can find Java-solutions of some tasks from E-olymp.